ran-sama/firefox-preferences/README.md

 1) Leave "Proton" enabled in about:config, this way "Temporary Containers" can have the coloured underlines.
 2) You must use the compact (dark) theme in customize toolbar menu.
 3) Install this colour palette theme: [Classic Dark ESR 78](https://addons.mozilla.org/en-US/firefox/addon/classic-dark-esr-78/) or [Classic Dark ESR 78 Blue Tab](https://addons.mozilla.org/en-US/firefox/addon/classic-esr-78-blue-tab/)
-4) You must use the userChrome.css provided in this repo with: [Aris-t2/CustomCSSforFx](https://github.com/Aris-t2/CustomCSSforFx/releases/tag/4.0.1) (tested with v4.0.1)
+4) You must use the userChrome.css provided in this repo with: [Aris-t2/CustomCSSforFx](https://github.com/Aris-t2/CustomCSSforFx/releases/tag/4.0.1) (tested July 2024, FF129, v4.5.4)

 Future CustomCSSforFx versions may work as well, but may be subject to renamed configuration options.
 An optional [light theme](https://raw.githubusercontent.com/ran-sama/firefox-preferences/master/chrome/optional_light_theme.css) was added to be used with [ArcticFox Light Theme](https://addons.mozilla.org/en-US/firefox/addon/arcticfox-light-theme/).